Nodes

 A node is the atomic unit of computation in regelum: it reads named

-input variables, writes named output variables, and implements a run method
+input variables, writes named state variable variables, and implements a update method

-Each node declares its interface in terms of inputs and outputs.
+Each node declares its interface in terms of inputs and state variables.

 Inputs say which values the node reads.